SandKat214/SandKat214/README.md

 * A personal website to showcase my projects and track my progress.
 The site features the Chakra UI React component library for a sleek, responsive design and will incorporate Framer Motion for dynamic animations.

-* A web application for medical offices to store patient data.
-It will use microservices for images, authentication, scheduling, and reminder emails.

 #### Fun Fact:

 When I'm not coding, I enjoy doing something completely different: making pottery! 😎